zach6585/scripts_front_temp/README.md

     - Save a value in db that's associated with the last page that user was on so that when they reload it goes back to that page, especially so they don't have to keep going back to page 1 now that this is a single page app.
         - The way to do this would have a "saved page" quality in the users table
     - Would have a "return to beginning" option on the last page
-    - Need to get rid of 'here' print statements lol
-    - Need to make sure that all binding prys are gone
-    - If you really have extra time (obviously this isn't mandatory it'll just make things look cleaner) you can make all components ones that use hooks instead of class components
-    - Make the buttons looks all cool
-    - Maybe look into image caching